jeevakalaiselvam/scroll-move-in/README.md

-# Bringing in elements during scroll event using CSS
+# Bringing in elements during scroll event using CSS and Javascript

 # Live Link